5 Best Practices to Reinforce Security in Dynamics 365 & Power Apps

 2. Check Export Options

-Additionally, consider the export of data from apps through reports, especially those initiated by SQL Server Reporting Services (SSRS), as these may also contain detailed organisational information.
+Additionally, consider the export of data from apps through reports, especially those initiated by SQL Server Reporting Services (SSRS), as these may also contain organisational information.

 3. Client Secrets Expiry Settings

-Certificates are the recommended credential type as they’re considered the most secure, but client secrets are popular due to ease of use.
+Certificates are the recommended credential type as they’re considered the most secure, but client secrets are popular due to their ease of use.

 What are client secrets?